 Brasilia, 28 November 2017.
-From 28 November to 1 December in the city of Brasilia, the "2nd COPOLAD II Week on Precursors" is taking place.
+From 28 November to 1 December in the city of Brasilia, the "2nd COPOLAD II Week on Precursors" takes place.
 The Cooperation Programme between Latin America, the Caribbean and the European Union on Drugs Policies (COPOLAD) is funded by the European Union and managed by the International and Ibero-American Foundation for Administration and Public Policy (FIIAPP).

 In the framework of the COPOLAD Programme and on behalf of the Intelligence Centre against Terrorism and Organized Crime of Spain (CITCO), the National Secretariat for Drug Policy of Brazil (SENAD), the Brazilian Federal Police and the National Sanitary Surveillance Agency (ANVISA), this meeting annual is taking place, continuing its efforts to articulate a bi-regional cooperation between forensic experts and analysts from Latin America and the Caribbean and the European Union, with the aim of effectively addressing the threat posed by the proliferation of new psychoactive substances that is taking place on both sides of the Atlantic, and whose impact is global.